Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Introduction

-where $s\le \frac{1}{L_g}.$ This scheme leads to the convergence rate $g(x_n)-g(\ol x)=\mathcal{O}\left({1}/{n^2}\right)$, where $\ol x$ is a minimizer of the convex function $g$, and this is optimal among all methods having only information about the gradient of $g$ and consecutive iterates, \cite{Nest}.
-However, convergence of the generated sequences $(x_n)$ to a minimizer of $g$ is not proved yet.

-By taking $t_n=\frac{n+a-1}{a},\,a\ge2$ in \eqref{nest} we obtain an algorithm that is asymptotically equivalent to the original Nesterov method and leads to the same rate of convergence for the function values in the iterates $\mathcal{O}\left({1}/{n^2}\right)$, (see \cite{su-boyd-candes, ch-do2015,AAD}).
-This case has been considered by Chambolle and Dossal \cite{ch-do2015}, (see also \cite{AD}), in order to prove the convergence of the iterates of the modified FISTA algorithm (see \cite{bete09}).
-Hence, for this particular choice of $t_n$ also convergence of the generated sequences is shown, (see \cite{ch-do2015}, \cite{AAD} and also \cite{att-c-p-r-math-pr2018}).
+We underline that the main difference between Algorithm \eqref{generaldiscrete} and the already mentioned non-convex versions of the heavy ball method studied in \cite{OCBP} and \cite{BCL1} is the same as the difference between the methods of Polyak \cite{poly} and Nesterov \cite{nesterov83}, that is, meanwhile the first one evaluates the gradient in $x_n$ the second one evaluates the gradient in $y_n.$ One can observe at once the similarity between the formulation of Algorithm \eqref{generaldiscrete} and the algorithm considered by Chambolle and Dossal in \cite{ch-do2015} (see also \cite{AAD,AD,att-c-p-r-math-pr2018}) in order to prove the convergence of the iterates of the modified FISTA algorithm \cite{bete09}.
+Indeed, the algorithm studied by Chambolle and Dossal in the context of a convex optimization problem can be obtained from Algorithm \eqref{generaldiscrete} by violating its assumptions and allowing the case $\b=1$ and $s\le \frac{1}{L_g}.$

-We emphasize that Algorithm \eqref{generaldiscrete} has a similar form as the algorithm studied by Chambolle and Dossal (see \cite{ch-do2015}, \cite{AD} and also \cite{LP}), but we allow the function $g$ to be nonconvex.
-Unfortunately, our analysis do not cover the case $\b=1.$ However, what is lost at the inertial parameter it is gained at the stepsize, since it is easy to check that in the case $\b<\frac12$ one may allow a better stepsize than $\frac{1}{L_g}$, that is, the stepsize in Algorithm \eqref{generaldiscrete} satisfies $s\in\left(\frac{1}{L_g},\frac{2}{L_g}\right)$.
+Unfortunately, due to the form of the stepsize $s$, we cannot allow the case $\b=1$ in Algorithm \eqref{generaldiscrete}, but what is lost at the inertial parameter it is gained at the stepsize, since in the case $\b<\frac12$ one may allow a better stepsize than $\frac{1}{L_g}$, more precisely the stepsize in Algorithm \eqref{generaldiscrete} satisfies $s\in\left(\frac{1}{L_g},\frac{2}{L_g}\right)$.